VAT Filing in UAE

 Where the output tax exceeds the input tax amount, the difference must be paid to FTA.
 Where the input tax exceeds the output tax, a taxable person will have the excess input tax recovered; he will be entitled to set this off against subsequent payment due to FTA.

-When are businesses required to file VAT return in UAE ?
+When are businesses required to file VAT returns in UAE?

 Taxable businesses must file VAT returns with FTA on a regular basis and usually within 28 days of the end of the ‘tax period’ as defined for each type of business.
 A ‘tax period’ is a specific period of time for which the payable tax shall be calculated and paid.
 The standard tax period is: